 For the initial communication with you we request it be done via email as we have found this to be the most efficient method of determining if we can help you.

 - We need to learn the name of the adverse party.
 We need this for conflict check purposes.
 If you are against an existing client we cannot take on your case.

 - We also need to learn about your case.
 For example, we do not represent borrowers in a foreclosure, nor generally tenants in an eviction.

 Just by emailing this type of information we can efficiently tell you if we are able to represent you, saving the both of us time and money.

-- If, after hearing the facts, we decide not to represent you, there will be no charge to you for the meeting.
-We were never your attorneys so a billing would be inappropriate.
+- If we decide not to represent you, there will be no charge for the communication.
+We were never your attorney.